inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### What Gleam avoids

 1. Great care around simplicity and DX
-   - Many of the attempts to bring typing to the Beam make it hard to pick up for developers not familiar with Lisp, Haskell or Elm.
+   - Many of the attempts to bring typing to the Beam make it hard to pick up for developers not familiar with say Lisp, Haskell, PureScript, Elm or OCaml.
-   - And let's be honest, compared to JavaScript these are ultra-niche.
+   - And let's be honest, compared to say JavaScript these are ultra-niche.
    - So next to immutability and strict typing developers are also forced to know these and/or understand these ultra niche technologies.

 ---